kodecocodes/i9t/custom-segues/custom-segues.markdown

 ## What are segues?

 Segues describe transitions between scenes; they show up as the arrows between view controller scenes.
-There's several types of segues:
+There are several types of segues:

 * **Show**: Pushes a scene from a navigation controller.
 * **Show Detail**: Replaces a scene detail when in a `UISplitViewController`.